Alexander Krasnoshchyokov: Arrest and trial

 When Lenin had his third stroke in March 1923, Krasnoshchyokov lost his only protector.
 He had made powerful enemies, and appears to have become a focus for resentment against private entrepreneurs who were making money in the relaxed conditions of the New Economic Policy, often in enterprises built on loans provided by Krasnoshchyokov's bank.
 He was arrested on 19 September 1924 on charges of corruption.
 Two weeks later, he was denounced in Pravda and Izvestiya by the People's Commissar for Workers' and Peasants' Inspection, Kuybyshev, who accused him of using state funds to pay for "disgraceful drunken sprees, enrich his relatives and so on.".
 It was the first time since the revolution that an eminent Bolshevik had been arrested, and was an overt challenge to Lenin's authority, and created a sensation.
-Vladimir Ipatiev, a scientist with no affiliation to the Bolsheviks, who was working in Moscow at the time, wrote in his memoirs that "rumours of his wild living were current throughout the city" though this may have only meant that rumours were being successfully put about by Stalin's political machine.
+Vladimir Ipatiev, a scientist with no affiliation to the Bolsheviks, who was working in Moscow at the time, wrote in his memoirs that "rumours of his wild living were current throughout the city."
 Ipatiev was also probably repeating common gossip in his description of Krasnoshchyokov as "a resourceful, capable man but self-centred and hardly a communist out of conviction."

 Krasnoshchyokov was tried in March 1924, along with his brother, Yakov, and four bank employees.
 The main charge a was that the bank had loaned Yakov a large sum at a favourable rate to enable him to set up a privately owned construction firm.
 He was also accused of paying himself an inflated salary.
 All six defendants denied the charges, but were found guilty.
 Alexander Krasnoshchyokov was sentenced to six years in prison and expelled from the communist party.
 His brother was sentenced to three years, and the other defendants to shorter terms.